Satyamshahi17/Jarvis-Project/README.md

 **Jarvis** is an AI-powered voice assistant built in Python.
 It listens for a wake word ("Jarvis"), understands commands, speaks back in Hindi, and can open apps or websites, play songs, fetch news, or answer general questions using **Google Gemini (LLM)**.

-This assistant demonstrates real-world integration of speech recognition, APIs, TTS (Text-to-Speech), and AI models — perfect for beginners and hobbyists.
+This assistant demonstrates real-world integration of speech recognition, APIs, TTS (Text-to-Speech), and AI models.

 ---